-- (2) Any felony involving the use or threatened use of force or violence or the use of a firearm or other deadly weapon; - (3) Assault with intent to kill or to commit sexual assault or mayhem; - (4) Battery which results in substantial bodily harm to the victim; - (5) Battery that constitutes domestic violence that is punishable as a felony; - (6) Battery that constitutes domestic violence, other than a battery described in subparagraph (5), within the immediately preceding 3 years; - (7) Sexual assault, statutory sexual seduction, incest, lewdness, indecent exposure or an offense involving pornography and a minor: - (8) A crime involving pandering or prostitution, including, without limitation, a violation of any provision of NRS 201.295 to 201.440, inclusive; - (9) Abuse or neglect of a child, including, without limitation, a violation of any provision of NRS 200.508 or 200.5083 or contributory delinquency; - (10) A violation of any federal or state law regulating the possession, distribution or use of any controlled substance or any dangerous drug as defined in chapter 454 of NRS; - (11) A violation of any federal or state law prohibiting driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance that is punishable as a felony; - (12) A violation of any federal or state law prohibiting driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance, other than a violation described in subparagraph (11), within the immediately preceding 3 years; - (13) Abuse, neglect, exploitation or isolation of older persons or vulnerable persons, including, without limitation, a violation of any provision of NRS 200.5091 to 200.50995, inclusive, or a law of any other jurisdiction that prohibits the same or similar conduct; or - (14) Any offense involving arson, fraud, theft, embezzlement, burglary, robbery, fraudulent conversion, misappropriation of property or perjury within the immediately preceding 7 years; or - (b) Whether there are criminal charges pending against the applicant or employee for a violation of an offense listed in paragraph (a).

-2. A department of juvenile justice services shall request information from:
+- 1 (3) Assault with intent to kill or to commit sexual assault or 2 mayhem; - (4) Battery which results in substantial bodily harm to the victim; - (5) Battery that constitutes domestic violence that is punishable as a felony; - (6) Battery that constitutes domestic violence, other than a battery described in subparagraph (5), within the immediately preceding 3 years; - (7) Sexual assault, statutory sexual seduction, incest, lewdness, indecent exposure or an offense involving pornography and a minor; - (8) A crime involving pandering or prostitution, including, without limitation, a violation of any provision of NRS 201.295 to 201.440, inclusive; - (9) Abuse or neglect of a child, including, without limitation, a violation of any provision of NRS 200.508 or 200.5083 or contributory delinquency; - 19 (10) A violation of any federal or state law regulating the 20 possession, distribution or use of any controlled substance or any 21 dangerous drug as defined in chapter 454 of NRS; - (11) A violation of any federal or state law prohibiting driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance that is punishable as a felony; - (12) A violation of any federal or state law prohibiting driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance, other than a violation described in subparagraph (11), within the immediately preceding 3 years; - (13) Abuse, neglect, exploitation or isolation of older persons or vulnerable persons, including, without limitation, a violation of any provision of NRS 200.5091 to 200.50995, inclusive, or a law of any other jurisdiction that prohibits the same or similar conduct; or - (14) Any offense involving arson, fraud, theft, embezzlement, burglary, robbery, fraudulent conversion, misappropriation of property or perjury within the immediately preceding 7 years; or - (b) Whether there are criminal charges pending against the applicant or employee for a violation of an offense listed in paragraph (a). - 43 2.
+A department of juvenile justice services shall request 44 information from:

-(a) The Statewide Central Registry concerning an applicant for employment with the department of juvenile justice services, or an employee of the department of juvenile justice services, to determine whether there has been a substantiated report of child abuse or neglect made against the applicant or employee; and years to ensure satisfactory clearance with that registry.
+(a) The Statewide Central Registry concerning an applicant for employment with the department of juvenile justice services, or an employee of the department of juvenile justice services who is required to submit to an investigation pursuant to this section, to determine whether there has been a substantiated report of child abuse or neglect made against the applicant or employee; and vears.